Model-free generalized fiducial inference: Constructing CP sets from GF inference

-More interesting examples of GF transducers for synthetic Gaussian and Cauchy data are plotted in Figure \ref{fig:transducer_plot}.
-These plots are representative of the shape and interpretation of conformal transducers, more generally.
-The important implication of Theorem \ref{gf_transducer_valid} is that $\Upsilon_{n}^{\alpha} := \{ y : f_{n}(y) > \alpha\}$ is a [type 1] valid, model-free GF prediction set, as stated in Corollary \ref{gf_prediction_valid}.
+More interesting examples of GF contours, for synthetic Gaussian and Cauchy data, are plotted in Figure \ref{fig:contour_plot}.
+The important implication of Theorem \ref{gf_contour_valid} is that $\Upsilon_{n}^{\alpha} := \{ y : f_{n}(y) > \alpha\}$ is a [type 1] valid, model-free GF prediction set, as stated in Corollary \ref{gf_prediction_valid}.

-At any level $\alpha \in (0,1)$, the region $\Upsilon_{n}^{\alpha}$ is easily determined in the plots in Figure \ref{fig:transducer_plot} by drawing a horizontal line at the value of $\alpha$ and including all values of $y$ that satisfy $f_{n}(y) > \alpha$ (i.e., $\Upsilon_{n}^{\alpha}$ is a pre-image set of $f_{n}$).
-Although a transducer is {\em not} understood as a density function, construction of $\Upsilon_{n}^{\alpha}$ is akin to the construction of high posterior density credible sets in Bayesian inference.
+At any level $\alpha \in (0,1)$, the region $\Upsilon_{n}^{\alpha}$ is easily determined in the plots in Figure \ref{fig:contour_plot} by drawing a horizontal line at the value of $\alpha$ and including all values of $y$ that satisfy $f_{n}(y) > \alpha$ (i.e., $\Upsilon_{n}^{\alpha}$ is a pre-image set of $f_{n}$).
+Although a contour is {\em not} understood as a density function, construction of $\Upsilon_{n}^{\alpha}$ is akin to the construction of high posterior density credible sets in Bayesian inference.

-\begin{theorem} Under Assumption \ref{cont_exchange} the GF transducer $f_{n}(Y_{n+1})$ is a conformal transducer. \end{theorem} { \bf Proof.} This result is simply a statement of the fact that using $f_{n}(y_{n+1})$ in place of $p_{n+1}$ in Algorithm \ref{alg:cp_alg} defines a conformal algorithm.
+\begin{theorem} Under Assumption \ref{cont_exchange} the GF contour $f_{n}(y)$ is a conformal p-value function. \end{theorem} { \bf Proof.} This result is simply a statement of the fact that using $f_{n}(y_{n+1})$ in place of $p_{n}(y_{n+1})$ in Algorithm \ref{alg:cp_alg} defines a conformal algorithm.
 This follows because

 $\blacksquare$\\